Anshul391/CSS143BackStage/homework2/problem_1/readme.md

 - Input: [1,1,1,2,1,0], Output: [0,0,1,1,2,2]
 - Input: [1,0,2,0,2], Output: [0,0,1,2,2]

 The solution can only make up to two passes through the array.
 That means you can only go through the entire array no more than 2 times.

+Extra credit: 5pt to have a solution that make only one pass.

 Skeleton code is provided in this folder.